liuzikai/klc3/README.md

 ```

 ### Build from Source
+KLC3 makes use of KLEE's build system with a few modifications.
+KLC3 is configured as a CMake target built along with
+the original targets.

-Please follow the KLEE build guide: [Building KLEE with LLVM 9](https://klee.github.io/releases/docs/v2.2/build-llvm9/), with the following modification:
+Please follow the KLEE build guide: [Building KLEE with LLVM 9](https://klee.github.io/releases/docs/v2.2/build-llvm9/), with the following modifications:
-* Only STP solver is currently supported!
-KLC3 is using symbolic array with domain and range of `Int16`.
-We have done some modifications into KLEE's infrastructure but only for the STP solver.
+* Only **STP solver** is currently supported!
+KLC3 uses symbolic arrays with domain and range of `Int16`.
+We have done some modifications into KLEE's infrastructure but only for the STP solver currently.
-* Graphviz and Flex is required to generate control flow graphs: `sudo apt install libgraphviz-dev flex libfl-dev` (Ubuntu) or `brew install graphviz flex` (macOS).
+* Graphviz and Flex are required to generate control flow graphs: `sudo apt install libgraphviz-dev flex libfl-dev` (Ubuntu) or `brew install graphviz flex` (macOS).

 ## Examples in KLC3 User Manual

 KLC3 user manual contains a few examples, including LC-3 programs and wrappers.

 [`get_sign`](klc3-manual/examples/get_sign) is a simple example that illustrates the issue detection capability of KLC3.
-[`get_sign.asm`](klc3-manual/examples/get_sign/get_sign.asm) is an LC-3 programs that contains two trivial bugs, which
+[`get_sign.asm`](klc3-manual/examples/get_sign/get_sign.asm) is an LC-3 program that contains two trivial bugs, which
 are triggered depending on the sign of an input integer.

 The KLC3 output is in [`klc3-out-0`](klc3-manual/examples/get_sign/klc3-out-0).
 To run KLC3 yourself